 2. Clear Communication

-It is crucial that each employee knows exactly what their role is, in relation to specific projects and the overall business in general.
+It is crucial that each employee knows exactly what their role is in the business, and in relation to specific projects.
 Communication is key to avoiding misunderstandings (I thought someone else was doing that) and making employees responsible and accountable.
 Face to face discussions tend to be more productive than emails, giving employees the chance to ask questions and seek clarification where required.

 It is easy to get carried away with policies and procedures.
 While these are necessary for a business to function, it’s important to keep formal policy and procedure guidelines in line with the size and complexity of the business.
 Smaller businesses will generally need to allow staff more flexibility to deal with issues quickly.
 Encourage staff to think about the bigger picture and ask “What are we trying to achieve here?” rather than blindly following lists or templates.